Single-family rental management firm lands $53M

 “We’re well positioned with 7,500 doors and growing,” said Poplar co-founder and CEO Greg Toschi in a statement.
 “Single-family rentals are an increasingly valuable asset, and Poplar is at the forefront of bringing institutional operating power to main street real estate investors, who are often spending hundreds of hours a year on everything from leasing and maintenance to legal issues and accounting.”

-In addition to a number of recent executive hires, Poplar Homes announced it has acquired nine property management companies in multiple high-growth markets across the country.
-It continues to eye a number of others to accommodate its growth plans.
+In addition to a number of recent executive hires, Poplar Homes announced it has acquired nine property management companies in multiple high-growth markets across the country, ranging in size from 200-1,000 doors.
+It continues to eye a number of others to accommodate its growth plans and currently has dedicated teams in each of its 13 markets, serving more than 5,000 property owners.
+The company states a platform adoption rate of 95 percent.

 Poplar Homes co-founders Toschi, Chuck Hattemer and Rico Mok created the company in 2014 while students at Santa Clara University.
 They wanted to build a solution to help students secure off-campus rental homes.
 The company employs 200 people and manages homes in California, Washington, Nevada, Texas, Missouri and North Carolina.